kylpo/notes/Constelation.md

 What's next?
 Now that I've gone to the far end of DX, I need to swing back around to the UX.
 Perf, perf, perf.
 Where must UX (perf) trump DX?

+---

+iteratively solve problems

+start with positioning elements and how they are just so many options.
+Consolidate to RN's flexbox defaults with a style object.

+ugh, annoying for copy/pasting and truly learning what the view is for, so inline the style as an inline object.

+ugh, now we re-create objects on every re-render and mess with garbage collector.
+Move to Style object.

+ugh, what should Style object be in charge of?
+Well, Views are affecting the layout, so lets have Style be the catchall for non-layout styles.

+Cool, lets add interactivity.
+I'll just add onClick to my View...
+Wait a minute, we just said that View only cares about layout, so lets make a new component that only cares about interactivity.

+---

 Do read through [CSS in JS: The Argument Refined – Medium](https://medium.com/@steida/css-in-js-the-argument-refined-471c7eb83955#.dwrvgfn6d), as he has gone down a similar journey.